AresValley/Artemis/spec_files/README.md

 ## ARTEMIS 3 .SPEC FILES

 Artemis 3 .spec files are used by the package **pyinstaller** (https://www.pyinstaller.org/) to build a single standalone executable.
 The extreme versatility of this package is the fact that every external dependency is already embedded into the bundle.
 The interpreter of Python 3 is also included.
-Python

 ## Requirements
 - Python 3.7.0+